WBW462/frontend-nanodegree-neighborhood-map/README.md

 `npm install npm -g`

 This is done on a Windows machine by entering `cmd` into the search window and using the **Command Prompt** window that opens.
-Make sure to run it as administrator.
+Make sure to run it as administrator (Ctrl+Shift+Enter).

 _**Grunt:**_